Use space to open navigation items

 West Dapto Road will be upgraded from Shone Avenue, Horsley to Yard Street, Stream Hill.
-Construction began in 2022 and is expected to take several years to complete.
+Construction is expected to take several years to complete.

 The first phase of works at the western end of West Dapto Road are now complete.

-We’ve recently awarded the construction contract for the next stage of works including the upgrade of the intersection of Shone Avenue, Wongawilli Road and West Dapto Road as well as works along West Dapto Road towards Yard Street.
+We’ve recently started construction of the next stage of works including the upgrade of the intersection of Shone Avenue, Wongawilli Road and West Dapto Road as well as works along West Dapto Road towards Yard Street.

 This large-scale project includes:

-Works will be done in stages and are expected to be completed in 2026, subject to weather, service authority approvals and other circumstances out of Council’s control.
+Works will be completed in a staged manner and are expected to be completed in 2026, subject to weather, service authority approvals and other unforeseen circumstances out of Council’s control.

 Will I still be able to access my property?

 Yes.
-Detours will be in place for residents in Wongawilli, Stream Hill and Horsely as shown in the map below.
+Detour opportunities will be available to support residents in Wongawilli, Stream Hill and Horsely.
+Primary detour routes as shown below will be via:

 Properties located within the worksite with direct driveway access will have access maintained throughout construction.
 The contractor will manage this access with information provided directly to those impacted.